RhinoCodes/ArchLive/README.md

  * Openbox
  * Xfce
  * KDE Plasma

-Choose the iso to your hardware power.
+Choose the iso to your hardware power or prefrence.

 ## PR's Welcome
 Anyone is welcome to PR a new iso in, just look at the [archiso wiki](https://wiki.archlinux.org/index.php/archiso)